 - The Education for All Handicapped Children Act (now the Individuals With Disabilities Education Act/IDEA) passed in 1975.

 - Give Your Analysis

-- Review the following List of U.S. History Primary Sources from the resourcesforhistoryteachers wiki.
+- Review List of U.S. History Primary Sources from the resourcesforhistoryteachers wiki.

-- After evaluating the documents on our history wiki, the 100 most influential documents from the National Archives and adding others you consider significant, what would be your top ten social justice document list?
+- After evaluating the documents on our history wiki, the 100 most influential documents from the National Archives, and adding others you consider significant, what would be your list of top ten social justice documents?
 Why?